budavariam/budavariam.github.io/content/posts/2021-09-25-calendar-based-absence-reporting.md

 ## Getting Started

-1. Subscribe to the calendar that hase the Absence information in Google Calendar.
+1. Subscribe to the calendar that has the Absence information in Google Calendar.
 1. Open Google Apps Scripts [home page](https://script.google.com/u/1/home).
 1. Click on `New project` on the top left corner
 1. Update the contents of `Code.gs` from the git repo.